msazzuhair/NoxMVC/README.md

 # NoxMVC

 A Simple PHP Framework with MVC.
 This Framework was built as a final project for my 3rd semester final project.
+This project wasn't intended to be used for real world tasks but it was intended to help me understand how MVC works in PHP frameworks like CodeIgniter.
+Feel free to use this project for whatever you need. :smile:

 ## Getting Started